ProfessionalCSharp/ProfessionalCSharp2021/3_Web/SignalR/Readme.md

 # Readme - Code Samples for Chapter 28, SignalR

+**SignalR** covers the real-time functionality available with ASP.NET Core to send information to a group of clients and how you can use C# async streams with SignalR.

 This chapter contains these samples:

 * SignalRSample - Service with ASP.NET Core (ASP.NET Core Service, HTML Client, WinUI Client)